Misogi: Izanagi’s Purification and the Living Path of Renewal

 Gods Born Through Purification: From Disorder to Creation

-During the ritual of misogi, Izanagi gave birth to many gods, one after another.
+During the ritual of misogi, Izanagi gives birth to many gods, one after another — culminating in the birth of the Three Precious Children.

 Preparing the Sacred Space: Purification Before the Water